Dobbs Clubfoot Center

 West Palm Beach, FL 33407

 Matthew Dobbs, MD, FACS is director of the Dobbs Clubfoot Center at the Paley Institute in West Palm Beach, Florida.
-Prior to that he was the Dr. Asa C. and Mrs. Dorothy W. Jones Professor of Orthopaedic Surgery and the Director of Strategic Planning at Washington University School of Medicine.
+Prior to that he was the Dr. Asa C. and Mrs. Dorothy W. Jones Professor of Orthopedic Surgery and the Director of Strategic Planning at Washington University School of Medicine.
 He also co-directed an NIH funded musculoskeletal genetics research laboratory and was founder (2001) and director of the clubfoot clinic at Saint Louis Children’s from 2001-2020.
-He has been named a top orthopaedic surgeon by US News & World Report, Top Doctors, Castle Connelly, Consumers' Research Council, Orthopaedics This Week, the International Association of Orthopaedic Surgeons, and St. Louis Magazine.
+He has been named a top orthopedic surgeon by US News & World Report, Top Doctors, Castle Connelly, Consumers' Research Council, Orthopedics This Week, the International Association of Orthopedic Surgeons, and St. Louis Magazine.
 He has been featured in the Chicago Tribune, San Francisco Chronicle, and the LA Times.
 He is internationally recognized for his expertise and innovation in the field of pediatric foot and lower limb deformities as well as in the management of patients with cerebral palsy spasticity.